HarrisonLee1998/intensive-reading/2020/05/25-What it takes to be a CEO in the 2020s.md

 # Paragraph 5

 >  Today, however, 32% of firms in the s&p 500 of big American firms invest more in intangible assets than physical ones, and 61% of the market value of the s&p 500 sits in intangibles such as research and development (r&d), customers linked by network effects, brands and data.
-The link between the CEO authorising investment and getting results is unpredictable and opaque.
+The link between the CEO ==authorizing== investment and getting results is unpredictable and opaque.

+**authorize**

+​	v. 授权

 # Paragraph 6